Methods of Accounting – Cash and Accrual Concept of Accounting

 Cash basis of accounting

-Under this method, expenses are recorded only when it’s paid to the party and the incomes are recorded after receiving the cash or amount into your bank account.
-If any transaction executed and its not paid or not received by the company then that is not recorded under this method of accounting
+In cash basis accounting method, expenses are recorded only when it’s paid to the party and the incomes are recorded after receiving cash or amount into your bank account.
+If any transaction executed and its not paid or not received by the company then that is not recorded under cash basis of accounting

 Accrual concept of Accounting

-Under this method, revenues are recorded as and when its incurred rather taking it on the basis of money received (i.e. the transaction is recorded even if the customer has not paid and taken the goods on credit).
+In Accrual concept of accounting method, revenues are recorded as and when its incurred rather taking it on the basis of money received (i.e. transaction is recorded even if customer has not paid and taken the goods on credit).

-Expenses are handled in the same way by recording as and when it incurred for the period i.e. it’s recorded in the books of account even it’s not paid for.
+Expenses are handled in the same way by recording as and when it incurred for the period i.e. it’s recorded in the books of accounts even if it’s not paid for.

 Expenses and Revenues are matched under this method as transactions are recorded in book of accounts for a particular period as and when it incurred.